AP-DAVID/analytical-dashboard/README.md

-**AN ANALYTICAL DASHBOARD**
+**AN ANALYTICAL DASHBOARD** :
-This website strictly contains by favorite reusable components whilst developing a dashboard, It wasn't designed to be responsive.
+This website strictly contains my favorite reusable components whilst developing a dashboard, It wasn't designed to be responsive.